Darton State College Web Services | Division/Department Web page: Getting Started

 Division/Department Web page: Getting Started

-- Next, go out to other colleges in the University System of Georgia and find a department or division similar to yours.
+- More Research: Next, go out to other colleges in the University System of Georgia and find a department or division similar to yours.
 Browse around and see what these other colleges are providing on their web site to get an idea of what is and is not needed on your site.
-It's a good idea to keep a written list of the things you’d like to have on your web site
+It is a good idea to keep a written list of the things you’d like to have on your web site

-- Keep in mind that web users like current material.
-If the material is obviously out of date, the web user will go somewhere else to find what they are looking for.
+- Develop Current Content: Keep in mind that people like current material.
+If the material is obviously out of date, people will go somewhere else to find what they are looking for.
 This means you need to think about how much time you are going to have to spend gathering updated material to keep the web page current.
 If you do not have enough time to keep the material current, try to think of ways to re-write your material to make it less time sensitive.

-- Contact and set up an appointment with the web administrator.
-Of course, any time during the process of developing your web page you are more than welcome to contact the web administrator for guidance, suggestions and input.
-Before your web pages can go up on the Darton web site though, you will have to meet with the web administrator at least once.
+- Meet with Web Services: Contact and set up an appointment with the Web Services team.
+Of course, any time during the process of developing your web page you are more than welcome to contact the Web Services team for guidance, suggestions and input.
+Before your web pages can go up on the Darton web site though, you will have to meet with the Web Services team at least once.